 Current UMD Students

-Current UMD students may join the Honors College by applying to a departmental honors program in their major, usually in the sophomore or junior year.
+Students should consider applying to a departmental honors program in their major or college.
+Students who were not previously in the Honors College and are admitted to departmental honors automatically become members of the Honors College.
 Students should review the entrance and academic requirements for the departmental honors program in their major for more information.

 Advice For Newly-Admitted Honors Students

 Which Honors living and learning program is right for you?

 Now that you’ve been invited to the Honors College at the University of Maryland, it’s time for you to consider which living and learning programs interest you most.
 To submit your preferences, use the web link in your letter from Prof. Susan Dwyer, Executive Director of the Honors College.

 Feeling overwhelmed?
 Remember, we’re here to help!
 Here are a few tips to guide you as you consider the Honors living and learning programs.

 Think about all of your interests.
 The Honors living and learning programs are designed to help you explore you interests, regardless of your major.
 For example, if you’re majoring in engineering but you’re also really interested in the arts, Honors Humanities or Design Cultures and Creativity might be great options for you.

 Keep in mind that there are a few restrictions.

 - Advanced Cybersecurity Experience for Students requires students to live in Prince Frederick Hall.